 Finding a healthy mini Wheaten Terrier puppy might be a challenge.
 Unscrupulous breeders can capitalize on the “designer dog” trend and may crossbreed without any concern for health or temperament.

 If you still want to go with a puppy from a breeder, make sure you ask the right questions and look out for any warning signs of irresponsible breeding practices.
-Our guide to finding the right breeder will help you make the best choice.

 Adopting a mini Wheaten Terrier from a rescue is another option to consider.